Trequetrum/blog-onesmallstep/content/tts-hanabi.md

 ## Lua is Small

-Both physically:
+{% emph() %}Both physically:{% end %}

 > The source contains around 30000 lines of C. Under 64-bit Linux, the Lua interpreter built with all standard Lua libraries takes 281K and the Lua library takes 468K.
 > - Lua: About [(link)](http://www.lua.org/about.html)

-And conceptually: I felt like I had a grasp of both the language and it's standard library in an afternoon.
+{% emph() %}And conceptually:{% end %} I felt like I had a grasp of both the language and it's standard library in an afternoon.
 Of course, as such things go, sometimes it feels like there's always a little more to learn.
 Lua does still have all the depth, nuance, and eccentricities of a general purpose programming language.

-## Lua is (Relatively) Simple
+## Lua is Simple

 It offers relatively few abstractions and those that it does offer must be used explicitly.